I always like to bring levity to a rather eerie holiday. Here’s a great DIY for a creepy Halloween tablescape that is actually kinda cute!

 And really, what’s Halloween without some skeletons?
 Even plastic, they’re a little sore on my eyes, so I took the bone by the horns (pardon the pun) and I bedazzled with some green glitter.
-Using an inexpensive artist’s paintbrush and some Elmer’s glue, simply brush on the glue in even strokes and sprinkle the glitter on evenly.
+Using an inexpensive artist’s paintbrush and some modge podge, simply brush on the glue in even strokes and sprinkle the glitter on evenly.

 I take pride in unconventional table settings, and this Halloween table decor is no different.
 Heading straight to the fabric store to find a black with a calico flair fabric for the tablecloth, I also set out to find fabric for some DIY napkins, and I found this classic black and white ticking stripe.
 This is a practice that I often lean to, not really because of budget reasons (although I’m always in favor), but because I’m always after that custom look.

 For the DIY no sew napkins, cut the fabric into 20″ x 20″ squares.
-I recommend using a rotary cutter for faster and more precise cutting.
+I recommend using a rotary cutter (click above for link) for faster and more precise cutting.

-With the help of seam binding ribbon, place the ribbon in the fold and iron over until the two sides bind together.
+With the help of seam binding tape, place the ribbon in the fold and iron over until the two sides bind together.